Yellowstone Volcano Observatory: Purpose

-In 2005, a BBC/Discovery docudrama entitled Supervolcano was released on cable television.
-The drama imagines the reaction of the Yellowstone Volcano Observatory to a super eruption at the Yellowstone Caldera.
-Producer Ailsa Orr credits YVO scientists as inspiration for the film's three primary characters.
-The YVO Scientist-in-Charge reflected on the hype associated with volcanism at Yellowstone in a 2005 magazine article.
+In 2005, a BBC World Service's Discovery docudrama entitled "Supervolcano" was released on cable television.

+The film imagines the reaction of the Yellowstone Volcano Observatory to a supereruption at the Yellowstone Caldera.

+Producer Ailsa Orr credited YVO scientists as inspiration for the film's three primary characters.
+The YVO Scientist-in-Charge reflected on the hype associated with volcanism at Yellowstone in a 2005 Geotimes magazine article.